MIT Systems Thinking Webinar Series

 About the Speaker

-Aravind Ratnam oversees corporate strategy at Wind River, a wholly owned subsidiary of Intel Corporation.
+Aravind Ratnam is head of connected vehicle products at Wind River, a wholly owned subsidiary of Intel Corporation.
 As a thought leader within the industrial Internet of Things and connected devices market, he drives internal strategic alignment, innovation planning, business unit strategy, corporate positioning, and internal business optimization (including financial alignment) while providing advice to Intel’s executive staff and business leaders.
 Previously he worked as a strategy consultant at IBB and Monitor Deloitte, and he has experience in product marketing, systems engineering, and physics research.
 As an SDM alumnus, he holds a master’s degree in engineering and management from MIT.
 He also has degrees in space science and instrumentation engineering.